 HSCI hopes to maximize its impact by supporting projects that are not readily fundable by other means.
-This could be because a project seems high risk/high payoff, or because the investigator has no prior track record in the field, or, in the case of human ES cells, because the work is not eligible for federal funding.
+This could be because a project seems high risk/high payoff, or because the investigator has no prior track record in the field, or because the work may not be eligible for federal funding.